Mashed carrot

-Mashed carrot is a dish prepared by cooking and then mashing carrots.
+Mashed carrots is a dish prepared by cooking and then mashing carrots.
 Milk, butter, salt and pepper are commonly mixed in after the carrots are mashed.
 Carrots can also be roasted in the oven before mashing.
 Other mashed vegetables may be added to the mashed carrots.
 These include onions, parsnips, turnips, squash, and rutabaga.
 Mashed potatoes may be mashed along with mashed carrots.